 Our GET-IT high school program stands for Girls Exploring Together Information Technology.
 It is an after-school team activity designed to encourage high school girls to consider and ultimately pursue a career in information technology.
 The program runs from September through the end of the school year.

 Students involved in the program receive hands-on exposure to technology.
 They explore a growing career field while enhancing their math and science skills, and confidence.
 GET-IT helps prepare them for college, strengthening teamwork, problem-solving and organization abilities.
+View pictures from the March 19 Girls Get IT event here.

 Benefits to Students